Al Hunter (American football)

 Alfonse Hunter (born February 21, 1955) is an American former professional football player who was a running back who played four seasons for the Seattle Seahawks of the National Football League (NFL) from 1977 to 1980.
 Hunter played high school football at Junius H. Rose High School in North Carolina before playing collegiately for the Notre Dame Fighting Irish, who was the national championship in 1973.
 Hunter was the first player selected in an NFL supplemental draft.

 Personal life

-Hunter is father to American actor and model Alexander W. Hunter.
+Hunter settled in the Pacific Northwest with his wife and three children including American actor and model Alexander W. Hunter.